20/05/1939 - 02/09/1939

 After hosting a World Expo in 1905, the Belgian city of Liege organised a Special Expo in 1939 to celebrate the completion of the 122km Albert Canal after 10 years of work.
 The new Canal, which created a connection between the River Meuse and the Port of Antwerp, allowed the industrial area surrounding Liege to have direct access to overseas markets.

 The idea for the Expo was born from the ‘Greater Liege’ movement in 1936, when a group of Walloon regionalists, led by Socialist MP Georges Truffaut, decided to promote a project that could bring worldwide attention to Liege and the Wallonia region.
 Shortly before the opening of the Expo, Truffaut stated that the event would only be the starting point of of the development and of the Walloon region.

-With “Water Management” as its theme, the Expo aimed to emphasise the importance of water as a tool for energy provision, development, and mutual cooperation.
+Recognised by the 12th General Assembly of the BIE on 28 October 1937 with the theme “Water Management”, the Expo aimed to emphasise the importance of water as a tool for energy provision, development, and mutual cooperation.

 The Expo site was developed on the banks of the River Meuse, with modernist architect Georges Dedoyard in charge of the overall project.
 The site was planned with an urbanism policy in mind, with the buildings taking into account technical, social and cultural aspects.
 French architectural magazine Architecture d’aujourd’hui praised the successful creation of a new district, describing the architecture as “organised grandeur.”